-In this article, you will find videos and step-by-step instructions for uninstalling UAD software in Windows.
+In this article, you will find videos and step-by-step instructions for uninstalling and reinstalling UAD software in Windows.

-Note: Be sure to also check the UAD device drivers and manually delete UAD preference files as described below.
+Note: When troubleshooting an issue, please make sure to check the UAD device drivers and manually delete UAD preference files as described in this article.

 How to Uninstall UAD Software on Windows 10